 - Meet with academic advisor prior to March 1 for intended enrollment in the fall semester or prior to October 1 for intended enrollment in the spring semester.
 Transfer students who have not yet been assigned an academic advisor should schedule an admission advising appointment with the Director of the School of Nursing.

 Students transferring from participating Community Colleges may take part of our 2+2 Community College Transfer Agreements.

 - Submission of completed health data requirement prior to July 1 following acceptance into the program for fall semester and December 1 following acceptance into the program for the spring semester;

-- Submission of yearly PPD results (or chest x-ray, if appropriate) and evidence of American Heart Association Basic Cardiac Life Support for Healthcare Professionals CPR certification prior to July 1 of each year if admitted in the fall and December 1 if admitted in the spring;
+- Submission of yearly PPD results (or chest x-ray, if appropriate) and evidence of American Heart Association Basic Cardiac Life Support (BLS) Provider certification prior to July 1 of each year if admitted in the fall and December 1 if admitted in the spring;

-- Adhere to the policies in the Department of Nursing Education Student Handbook;
+- Adhere to the policies in the School of Nursing BSN Student Handbook;

-- Undergo a criminal background check and drug screen, according to the procedure specified by the Department of Nursing Education;
+- Undergo a criminal background check and drug screen, according to the procedure specified by the School of Nursing;

 - Complete all coursework within three years of admission into the nursing program;